 Andrew completed his medical degree at the University of Oxford and a research MD at the University of London.
-He trained as a psychiatrist both the UK and Australia obtaining fellowships in both countries and received the Royal Australian and New Zealand College of Psychiatrists Young Psychiatrist Research Award in 2013.
+He trained as a psychiatrist both in the UK and Australia, obtaining fellowships in both countries.
+Additionally, he received the Royal Australian and New Zealand College of Psychiatrists Young Psychiatrist Research Award in 2013.

-He has received major research funding in Australia and the UK including for the development of a national network for early psychosis research (AEPCC).
+Andrew has received major research funding in Australia and the UK including for:

 - the development of a national network for early psychosis research and quality improvement